Skip to main content

 Biopsy

 Imaging tests may find tumors, but often the only way to know for sure that a tumor is cancer is to remove a sample of tumor tissue to look at under the microscope.
-This is called a biopsy.
+This procedure is called a biopsy.

 Blood and urine tests for adrenal hormones